sul-cidr/mime-dh2025-slides/slides.md

 </div>

 :::

+NOTE: Vijoy is unlikely to attend DH2025; probably start with Michael R?

 Welcome everyone, and thank you for joining us today.
 My name is Vijoy Abraham and I am the Head of the **Center for Interdisciplinary Digital Research**, which is part of the **Research Data Services** unit at the Stanford Libraries.
 I’ll be introducing our topic, the project team, and give a quick overview of our presentation today.

 <<Opening slide to Introductions slide>>